A new resonance-like feature in the outer disc of the Milky Way: Introduction

 \section{Introduction}

-The recent third public release of the \gaia{} survey \citep[][hereafter \gaia\ DR3]{GaiaCollaboration:2016,gdr3_vallenari}, has provided the community with the largest ever homogeneous set of spectroscopic line-of-sight velocities (\vlos{}) for nearly 33 million stars in the Milky Way, supplementing the high precision astrometry provided already in the Gaia Early Data Release 3 \citep[][\gedrthree{}]{GaiaCollaboration:2021release}.
-Using the new astrophysical parameters also provided in \gdrthree{}, \citet[][hereafter \drimmelgaia{}]{Drimmel22_gaia} selected a large sample of red giant branch (RGB) stars to map the kinematics of the Galactic disc over an unprecedented volume of the Galactic disc.
-The stand-out feature of the these velocity maps was the clear signature of a quadrupole feature in the Galactocentric \vrad{} component in the inner disc.
+The recent third public release of the \gaia{} survey \citep[][hereafter \gaia\ DR3]{GaiaCollaboration:2016,gdr3_vallenari}, has provided the community with the largest ever homogeneous set of spectroscopic line-of-sight velocities (\vlos{}) for nearly 33 million stars in the Milky Way, supplementing the high precision astrometry provided already in the \gaia\ Early Data Release 3 \citep[][hereafter \gaia\ EDR3]{GaiaCollaboration:2021release}.
+Using the new astrophysical parameters also provided in \gdrthree, \citet[][hereafter \drimmelgaia{}]{Drimmel22_gaia} selected a large sample of red giant branch (RGB) stars to map the kinematics of the Galactic disc over an unprecedented volume of the Galactic disc.
+The stand-out feature of the these velocity maps was the clear signature of a quadrupole pattern in the Galactocentric \vrad{} component in the inner disc (their Figure 16).
 This bisymmetric feature in \vrad{} is just the expected signature of a galactic bar with mean inward and outward motion on either side of its major axis.
 Even more remarkable were clear signatures of large scale non-axisymmetry in \vrad{} visible all the way out to the outer disc, at Galactocentric radius $R > 10 $ kpc.
 For the first time, we can clearly compare the inner and the outer Galaxy on the same velocity maps, and show the influence of the bar out to at least the outer Lindblad resonance (OLR), found to be beyond the solar circle.
-This outcome is consistent with previous studies based on earlier \gaia\ data releases \citep[][]{PerezVillegas2017, Monari:2019}, confirming that the Milky Way has a long rather than a short bar, as previously thought, where the OLR was thought to coincide with the solar neighborhood \citep{Dehnen:2000}.
+Specifically, \drimmelgaia{} infer the Milky Way's bar to have a pattern speed of $\Omega_{\rm bar} = 38.1$ \kmskpc, with a corotation radius $R_{\rm CR} = 5.4$ kpc.
+This outcome is consistent with previous studies based on earlier \gaia\ data releases \citep[][]{PerezVillegas2017, Monari:2019}, confirming that the Milky Way has a long rather than a short bar, as previously thought, where the outer Lindblad resonance (OLR) was thought to coincide with the solar neighbourhood \citep{Dehnen2000resonance}.